Post-Spanish Succession Period > Fate of the Pirates

 Most pirates did not live to see retirement.
 The few that did often retired successful, however most were eventually caught by the Imperial navies, tried, convicted and sentenced to death by hanging at places like Port Royal.
 Others were killed in combat and even other disappeared into the ocean in a storm.
 The fate of each pirate is different but what connects them is the limited span of their career before the odds eventually caught up to them.

 The pirates of the caribbean will always live in infamy as a group of defiant sailors in an age of monarchs and kingdoms.
-Here is a list of the most infamous pirates and the various fates that befell them.
+Here is a list of the most Flying Gang and the various fates that befell them.

 Henry Morgan was probably one of the only pirates to live out his days in relative peace and quiet on his plantations in Jamaica.
 After being knighted for his conquests against the Spanish he returned to Jamaica as Lieutenant Governor and ended up dying a few years before the Port Royal earthquake of possible tuberculosis.